-Waterjet cutting primarily differs from laser cutting in its detailed methods — instead of a laser beam, a waterjet uses an stream of high-pressure water to cut material.
+Waterjet cutting primarily differs from laser cutting in its detailed methods — instead of a laser beam, a waterjet uses a stream of high-pressure water to cut material.
 This stream contains abrasive materials like aluminum oxide or garnet to aid cutting ability, creating cuts through abrasion rather than vaporization.

 A Waterjet is ideal for difficult or complex cuts that might otherwise be too thick to cut or susceptible to heat-affected edges.
-Waterjet cutting machines generate up to 87,000 pounds-per-square-inch of pressure to slice through hard, dense metal easily.
+Waterjet cutting machines generate up to 87,000 pounds per square inch of pressure to slice through hard, dense metal easily.
 That’s almost 20 times the water pressure of a pressure washer and 75 times the water pressure of a fire hose.
 It can also cut upwards of 12” thick material.

 Waterjet cutting is often used with thicker sheet metal that would pose a challenge to laser cutting.
-It is also use it to create finely detailed cuts or cut oversized components for use in various applications.
+It is also used it to create finely detailed cuts or cut oversized components for use in various applications.

 A Few Differences…